gulshan-100/insitegent/README.md

 ### Categorization Process Flow:
 1. Load reviews from CSV files
 2. Generate embeddings using OpenAI API
-3. Compare with predefined category examples using FAISS similarity search
+3. Compare with predefined and dynamic categories using FAISS similarity search
 4. For reviews that don't match well (below threshold), use LLM to suggest categories
+5. Create new categories when needed and save them for future use
-5. Provide results with interactive UI for exploration and feedback
+6. Provide results with interactive UI for exploration and feedback
-6. Collect user feedback to continuously improve categorization
+7. Collect user feedback to continuously improve categorization

 ## Dependencies